La Rochelle Nouvelle-aquitaine, France Travel Guide

 Look for colorful murals and thought-provoking street art, notably in the Gabut area.

-The electric boat shuttle crossing the Old Port.
+The electric boat shuttle getting over the Old Port.
 An inexpensive way to see the port and connect to Minimes.

 Jardin des Plantes and Jardin du Monde offer tranquil spaces featuring a range of plant collections.

-La Rochelle's museums provide deep dives into its rich history, maritime connections, and natural world.
-Nearly all museums are generally closed on Mondays.
+The White city's museums provide in-depth explorations of its rich history, maritime connections, and natural world.
+Nearly all galleries are generally closed on Mondays.

 Beyond the iconic towers, La Rochelle's rich history is embedded throughout its urban fabric, inviting exploration.
 Religious sites like Cathédrale Saint-Louis and Temple Protestant mark the city's past.